datawire/ambassador-docs/docs/edge-stack/4.0-preview/custom-resources/filter-jwt.md

 ## JWT Filter API Reference

-To create a JWT Filter, the `spec.type` must be set to `jwt`, and the `jwt` field must contain configuration for your JWT Filter.
+To create a JWT Filter, the `spec.type` must be set to `jwt`, and the `jwt` field must contain the configuration for your JWT Filter.

 ```yaml